 - Financial Sector (Collection of Data) Act 2001

 Direct to APRA (D2A)

 APRA’s method for collecting regulatory reporting information is via the electronic system D2A or Direct to APRA.
 D2A is a flexible, secure and user-friendly electronic data submission system.
 D2A enables regulated and registered financial entities to lodge their statutory returns with APRA.
-APRA is planning to transition to a new Data Collection Solution in early 2020, visit APRA is replacing D2A for more information.
+APRA is transitioning to a new Data Collection Solution in 2020.
+Visit APRA is replacing D2A for more information.